Soft Tissue Sarcoma - Board Review Summary

 |---|---|---|

 Wound complication mitigation in pre-op RT: avoid bolus and contract the target slightly off the skin where appropriate.
-Elective nodal irradiation is not recommended for adult STS, with the notable exception of alveolar rhabdomyosarcoma.
+Elective nodal irradiation is not recommended for most adult STS.
+The classic exception is alveolar rhabdomyosarcoma; nodal evaluation should also be kept in mind for clear cell sarcoma, epithelioid sarcoma, angiosarcoma, and rhabdomyosarcoma.

 Linear-Quadratic Framework (alpha/beta = 4 for tumor, 2 for late toxicity)